-Furthermore, the effect size of whole word frequency is larger than that of component-word frequency in both studies.
-Although their frequency ranges were different, these variables were standardized in the analysis of Study 1 and measured in the same situation in Experiment 1 of Study 2.
-The finding of larger whole-word frequency effect aligns with the prediction of CRM, which predicts that the whole word usually wins the competition because the whole-word node is supported by bottom-up activation from more character nodes than its component words (i.e., one-character words).
+Descriptive Statistics and Results of (G)LMM of Accuracy Rates and RTs in Experiment 2 word node is supported by bottom-up activation from more character nodes than its component words (i.e., one-character words).
 Therefore, the component words are inhibited by the whole compound word soon after being activated at the beginning of processing, while the whole compound word is long lived.
-This possibly makes the frequency effects of components either nonsignificant (as in previous studies, see Li et al., 2014; Ma et al., 2015; Rayner et al., 2007) or trivial compared to the whole-word frequency effects (as in the present study) and makes processing holistic-like in practice (Bai et al., 2008; Shen et al., 2017; Shen & Li, 2012; Yang et al., 2012; Zang et al., 2013; Zhou & Li, 2021).
+This possibly makes the frequency effects of components either nonsignificant (as in previous studies, see Li et al., 2014; Ma et al., 2015; Rayner et al., 2007) or trivial compared to the whole-word frequency effects (as in the present study) and makes processing holistic-like in practice (Bai et al., 2008; Shen & Li, 2012; Shen et al., 2018; Yang et al., 2012; Zang et al., 2013; J. Zhou & Li, 2021).